 &lt;sup>6James Paul Gee, An Introduction to Discourse Analysis: Theory and Method (Psychology Press, 1999), 8.
 Ibid., 10.
 For more see J. Potter and D. Edwards, 'Discourse Analysis', in Introducing Psychological Research (Macmillan Education UK, 1996), 419-25, http://link.springer.com/chapter/10.1007/978-1-349-24483-6\63.

-Norman Fairclough, Critical Discourse Analysis: The Critical Study of Language (Routledge, 2013), 24.
+&lt;sup>8 Norman Fairclough, Critical Discourse Analysis: The Critical Study of Language (Routledge, 2013), 24.

-institutions."
-I will interpret texts (magazines, journals, television programs, advertisements and so on) in an attempt to obtain a sense of the ways in which Tibetan Diaspora in exile maintain their ethnic identity.
-At the same time, I have conducted personal interviews and email interviews with a selected group of Tibetans in exile to probe deeper into two issues; their attitude towards the homeland and ethnic-identity and the idea of returning to Tibet.
-The objective of doing the interviews is to identify the generational gap or attitude differences which might reshape Tibetan ethnic identity in exile.
+stability, conflict and changes in cultural, economic, political and social institutions."
+I will interpret texts (magazines, journals, television programs, advertisements and so on) in order to try and obtain a sense of the ways in which Tibetan Diaspora in exile maintain their ethnic identity.
+At the same time, I have conducted personal interviews and email interviews with a select group of Tibetans in exile to probe deeper into two issues; their attitude towards the homeland and ethnic-identity and the idea of returning to Tibet.
+The objective of doing the interviews is to identify the generational gap or attitude difference, which might reshape Tibetan ethnic identity in exile.